jjradler/jjradler.github.io/blog/_posts/2025-01-21-seven-languages-seven-weeks-ruby-day1.md

 Interesting.
 I would have expected that the `.class` method would return the *same* type for both `true` and `false`, but they are *different classes*?
 Still, the branching and return values behave as one would expect from any other programming language.
 Perhaps `TrueClass` and `FalseClass` are subclasses or somehow derived from an overarching `boolean` class?

 *Sidebar: I skipped ahead in the book to Day 2 because I was curious.
-It seems that the class, superclass, and superclass superclass, (until the base class is reached, anyway) to explore the structures of classing and superclasses/subclasses.
+It seems that the class, superclass, and superclass superclass — until the base class is reached, anyway —  can be used to explore the inheritance structures of objects, child classes, and parent/super classes.
 Doing this with the `TrueType` and `FalseType` objects `true` and `false` shows us that:*

 ```ruby
 irb(main):054> true.class